Yuvan Shankar Raja

 As a Singer

 Besides being a successful music composer, Yuvan Shankar Raja is also an acclaimed singer.
 He has primarily sung songs that he has composed and has also collaborated with his father Ilaiyaraaja and his brother Karthik Raja.
-He made his singing debut as a child artist in 1988 with the movie En Bommukutty Ammavukku - Yuvan Shankar was 8 at the time.
+He made his singing debut as an eight year old child artist in 1988 with the movie En Bommukutty Ammavukku.
 He went on to sing for the movies Anjali (1990), Chatriyan (1990), and Thalattu (1991).
 Although Yuvan Shankar has sung songs for other composers, he is better known as a singer for his own compositions.
-Some of his popular songs as a singer have come with the movies April Maadhathil (2002), Azhagai Irukkirai Bayamai Irukkirathu (2006), Siva Manasula Sakthi (2009), and Paiyaa (2009).
+Some of his popular songs as a singer have come with the movies April Maadhathil (2002), Siva Manasula Sakthi (2009), Paiyaa (2009), Idhu Namma Aalu (2016), Nerkonda Paarvai (2017), Puppy (2019), Aruvam (2019) and Master (2020).

 As a Lyricist